Are there really health benefits to drinking Red Wine? Some things you may not have considered…

 Conclusion

-Wine has been associated with both benefits and risk.
-We encourage you to decide whether the benefits outweigh the risks, and to drink in moderation either way.
-If you believe it does, then apart from the benefit of reducing stress, why not reduce stress by shopping online.
-Not having enough understanding of wine was a barrier preventing people from choosing wine, so allow us to assist in any way we can.
+If you believe the benefits outweigh the risks, then apart from the benefit of reducing stress, why not reduce stress by shopping online.
+The survey also found that not having enough understanding of wine was also a barrier preventing people from drinking wine, so allow us to assist in any way we can.
 Browse our Wine Shop online and read through the description of the wine, or contact us at [email protected].

 If you are concerned with over-consumption, then possibly consider a monthly delivery of 6 bottles that can last you the month and will only deliver on the first week of each month.
 We offer 3 different options, read more about our online Wine Club.